dylan-martin/alembic/paper_proto.md

 ## Start conversations

 The user can press the "conversation" tab to navigate to the conversation interface.
 This interface shows the user's conversations with other users, order by recent messages.
 The user can press the tab with the person's name to begin chatting with that person.
-The user can also press the top-right "begin video chat" to begin a video call.

 <img src="https://raw.githubusercontent.com/dylan-martin/college_connect/master/wei_1.png" width="200" height="400" />

 This interface allows the user to send messages.
 At the top-left corner, the back arrow takes the user back to the previous page.
 The name of the person with whom the user is chatting is displayed at the top.
+At the top-right corner, the user can press video call button to begin video call.
 Messages are shown in the main body of the interface, with the other person's messages on the right.
-At the bottom, the user can enter a message and press "enter" to send.
+At the bottom, the user can enter a message and press "send" to send.

 <img src="https://raw.githubusercontent.com/dylan-martin/college_connect/master/wei_2.png" width="200" height="400" />